8 Best Shop Vacs for Woodworking 2023 – Top Picks & Reviews

 4. Armor All AA255 Wet/Dry Utility Shop Vacuum

 This little beauty is ready for some small-time action.
-The Armor All AA255 has a 2.5-gallon tank to match its 2.0 HP motor.
+The Armor All AA255 has a 2.5-gallon tank to match its two-horsepower motor.
 But don’t let its diminutive size fool you.
-It comes with a long, ten-foot cord and plenty of hose to get your shop nice and clean.
+It comes with a long, 10-foot cord and plenty of hose to get your shop nice and clean.

 It has a quick and easy conversion that allows you to switch to blower mode and plenty of onboard accessory storage.
 If you are looking for something compact, easy to carry, and perfect for smaller spaces, this is the shop vac for you.